How One Backlink From a Major Site Changed My Photography Business

 - Increase your domain authority by 2-5 points

-- Make all your other backlinks more powerful
+- Make all your existing backlinks more powerful through increased baseline authority

 Now multiply that by getting 5-10 high-authority links over a year.
-The cumulative effect on your photography business can be significant.
+The cumulative effect on your photography business can be the difference between page 2 and page 1, between occasional inquiries and a steady inbound pipeline.

 The Catch